{{org_field_logo}}

 3.2 Mitigation Strategies

-Once risks are identified, tailored infection control measures will be implemented to reduce the risk of infection transmission.
+Once risks are identified, we implement tailored infection control measures to reduce the risk of infection transmission.
+This includes both standard precautions for all service users and enhanced precautions for those at higher risk:

 Standard Infection Control Precautions (SICPs) for All Service Users